 - For the most part, the latest scientific studies indicate that tropical cyclone numbers will remain virtually unchanged in most ocean regions until the middle or end of the 21st century.

 - However, it is expected that major storms (categories 4 and 5 on the Saffir-Simpson scale) will occur more frequently in most regions.

 - Precipitation in the core area around the centre of a storm is likely to increase as a result of the higher levels of evaporation from rising ocean surface temperatures.
-A recent study indicated that climate change has already significantly increased the probability of extreme precipitation such as that seen in 2017 in the Houston area during Hurricane Harvey.
+A study indicated that climate change has already significantly increased the probability of extreme precipitation such as that seen in 2017 in the Houston area during Hurricane Harvey.

 - We anticipate that years with exceptional hurricane activity, such as 2004, 2005 (Katrina) and 2017 (Harvey, Irma, Maria), will become more common in future.

 Risk assessment and risk management solutions

 Preventive measures and better risk management, including improved building standards or different land use, can limit losses caused by hurricanes and help to protect people.
 Insurance products are a key component in providing financial support to people, business and public services following catastrophe events.
 In highly developed markets such as the United States, the majority of homeowners, small businesses and industries have insurance cover for storm damage.